jenjzhayunvj/yzha0190_GroupA_JenZHANG_IndividualTask/README.md

 At the same time, I wanted the mushrooms to be lively and rhythmic, like a musical performance group, similar to some fun mushroom animations online.

 [Eat Your Vegetables Rap Song Vocal Music](https://www.youtube.com/watch?v=ep5-w-UFIHI).
-This was one od the reference video that i want to achieve.
+This was one of the reference videos I wanted to achieve.

 ### 2.3.2 The audio track
 I used the song Pueblo Mágico by Quincas Moreira for my audio input.